 This is where the plot description must stop – as the way the story develops in Parasite is excruciating, terrifying, thrilling all at once.
 Bong so fluidly zips between genres, mastering sharp wit as much as slicing violence and an urgent critique of class injustice.

-The oddities of this artificial dynamic are heightened by note-perfect pantomimic performances from the outstanding ensemble cast, as well as a capricious soundtrack never wasting a moment of arresting entertainment.
+The oddities of this artificial dynamic are heightened by note-perfect pantomimic performances from the outstanding ensemble cast (who took home the Screen Actors Guild award, making history once more), as well as a capricious soundtrack never wasting a moment of arresting entertainment.
 Bong is relentless and ruthless with his story, a master of his craft extending an invitation to walk through the depths of hell.

 It’s important that Parasite never loses sight of Bong’s militant focus on class wars, amidst the riotous distractions that animate the picture.
-Like with his previous features Okja and Snowpiercer, the director’s fiercely intelligent voice is unmistakable in Parasite, but the playfulness keeps an audience irretrievably invested.
+As with his previous features Okja and Snowpiercer, the director’s fiercely intelligent voice is unmistakable in Parasite, but the playfulness keeps its audience irretrievably invested.

 Between hands over eyes, under impulsive yelps of laughter and groans of fear, the experience of watching Parasite is one that is stimulating, unsettling and wholly exhilarating.
 Bong is interested in what goes bump in the night, and how we choose to keep face during the day.

 But you can’t run from a stink bug – by the time you’ve noticed their smell, they’re already deep under your skin.With Parasite, this feeling is utterly vitalizing.

 |What||Parasite film review|

 07 Feb 20 – 07 Feb 21, TIMES VARY